← Back to ArticlesTraining Tips

 Small detail, real-world impact.
 The HyperKO 3 features a "lace garage" - a velcro pocket on the tongue that stores your laces once tied - and a collar holder at the back that prevents them loosening as you wrap them around your ankle.
 Anyone who has had a lace come undone during sparring knows the immediate chaos that follows.
 The HyperKO 2 was already criticised on Reddit for being annoying to lace compared to the Nike Tawa, so this is Nike clearly listening.

-Nike is launching the HyperKO 3 in five colourways.
-Here's every option confirmed so far, all available to pre-order at Boxfit UK (£199.99) and KO Sports (€194.95).
+Nike is launching the HyperKO 3 in six colourways, including a special edition.
+Here is every option confirmed so far, with standard colourways available to pre-order at Boxfit UK (£199.99) and KO Sports (€194.95).

 Black/White